Censera/ToRefine-License/MODIFICATIONS.md

 # MODIFICATIONS

-his software has been modified from the original version.
+This software has been modified from the original version.

 ## Changes made by Censera (2025)